brettski/go-nrutil/readme.md

 ## Shoutout and Thank You

-A thank you to the great Go community and the indiviuals and groups who provide and maintain the libraries we use!
+A thank you to the great Go community and the individuals and groups who provide and maintain the libraries we use!
 We really appreciate all your efforts.

 * Mow.Cli - A versatile library for building CLI applications in Go
   * https://github.com/jawher/mow.cli